dgpalmieri/aurora/README.md

 Utils/rays.c are almost exactly the same)
 - We are currently missing some textures, which Genetti will be providing later

+### Decompressing the Textures

+Run `tar zxvf textures.tar.gz` at the top level of the repository to un-gzip and un-tar the textures tarball - this should automatically put all the textures where they need to go.

 ## Build EPR